MinenAI/Opencodev/README.md

 Opencodev is very lightweight and can be run on Linux, Windows, and mobile devices.

 # Install Opencodev
-For now Opencodec is only available in the pip packages.
+For now Opencodev is only available in the pip packages.

 For mobile we are less sure about the error related issues we are less happy with for mobile.
 **Windows, Linux, Mobile.**